 Melchizedek is only mentioned one other time in the OT, in Genesis 14:17-20.

 17 After his return from the defeat of Chedorlaomer and the kings who were with him, the king of Sodom went out to meet him at the Valley of Shaveh (that is, the King’s Valley).
 18 And Melchizedek king of Salem brought out bread and wine.
 (He was priest of God Most High.)
 19 And he blessed him and said, “Blessed be Abram by God Most High, Possessor of heaven and earth; 20 and blessed be God Most High, who has delivered your enemies into your hand!”
 And Abram gave him a tenth of everything.

 While this may not seem like much to go on, Psalm 110 makes clear that the Messiah will be like the mysterious priest-king Melchizedek.
 Some have suggested that Melchizedek was actually Jesus, showing up before his incarnation; however, it is safer to view Melchizedek as a type of Christ.
 A “type” is when God uses a person, place, or institution as a symbol or example of what is coming in the future.

 So, what was Melchizedek like?

 - First, the priesthood of Melchizedek was universal.
 He was not just the priest of one nation.
 Melchizedek served Abraham, the king of Sodom, and the kings that were with him; they all recognized Melchizedek as a priest of the one true and living God.

-- Second, Melchizedek was a royal priest.
+- Second, Melchizedek was a kingly priest.
 He was both the priest of the Most High God and also the king of Salem.
 Melchizedek was a priest-king; he held two anointed offices.